Astigmatism Correction Options

-The Toric IOL is an advanced lens implant used during cataract or refractive lens surgery and has your astigmatism power incorporated into the lens optic to provide a precise way to reduce or eliminate astigmatism at the same time it corrects cataracts and/or a patient’s prescription.
-The Toric IOL is inserted into the eye and then rotated into alignment with the direction of the astigmatism as determined by the preoperative measurements and scans.
+Toric IOLs are an advanced lens implant used during cataract or refractive lens surgery.
+These implants have astigmatism power incorporated into the lens optic to provide a precise way to reduce or eliminate astigmatism while simultaneously correcting cataracts and/or a patient’s nearsighted, farsightedness, or prebsyopia.
+A toric IOL is inserted into the eye and then rotated into alignment with the direction of the astigmatism as determined by the preoperative measurements and scans.
 There are no additional incisions required for this alternative.
-This allows for much greater levels of astigmatism correction and more precision than can achieved with LRI incisions.
+This allows for much greater levels of astigmatism correction and higher precision than can be achieved with LRI incisions.

 Would you like to know what the day of your surgery entails?
 Click here.